 If you were in an accident caused by brake failure, you could receive compensation for the injuries and losses you suffered as a result of the accident.

 A Shreveport brake failure lawyer from the Morris Bart law firm may be able to represent you, determine the cause of the brake failure, and hold the liable party or parties accountable.
 This could allow you to recover compensation for your medical bills, lost wages, and other damages.

-Brake Failures Caused by Defective Products and Negligent Maintenance
+Brake Failures Caused By Defective Products and Negligent Maintenance

 Brake failure accidents are somewhat unique because it may not be another driver who is legally responsible for your losses.
-Instead, it may be a negligent party, such as a component manufacturer or a mechanic.
+Instead, it may be another negligent party, such as a component manufacturer or a mechanic.

 In general, there are two types of brake failure cases:

 This is when a defect in the design, manufacture, or marketing of a brake component causes a brake failure.
 The liable party in a brake failure accident may include:

 - The designer of the broken or failed part